 The third prayer is recited only on the first night.

-That person lights the shamash (“server” or “helper” candle) and uses it – and it alone – to light the rest of the candles, which are lit one at a time, newest to oldest, while singing the “Hanerot Halalu.”
+One person lights the shamash (“server” or “helper” candle) and uses it – and it alone – to light the rest of the candles, which are lit one at a time, newest to oldest, while singing the “Hanerot Halalu.”
 The Orthodox Union gives its translation as follows:

 We kindle these lights to commemorate the miracles and the wonders and the acts of salvation and the battles that You fought in behalf of our ancestors long ago, at this time, through Your righteous priests.
 And during all the eight days of Chanukah, these lights are holy!
 And we have no right to make use of them, but only to behold them, in order to give thanks and to praise Your great Name, for Your miracles, and Your wonders and Your acts of salvation.

-The Menorah is considered a living testimony of God’s miracles so, as the “Hanerot Halalu” prayer states, observant Jews are not supposed to use the eight Hanukkah candles as a source of light for their home; they should light other lights in the home.
+The menorah is considered a living testimony of God’s miracles so, as the “Hanerot Halalu” prayer states, observant Jews are not supposed to use the eight Hanukkah candles as a source of light for their home; they should light other lights in the home.

 On the Sabbath (Shabbat), families light the Hanukkah candles before the Shabbat candles.
 Hanukkah candles should burn for at least 30 minutes.
 All the candles are replaced with new candles each evening.

-Can you use something other than candles for the Menorah?
+Can you use something other than candles for the menorah?